simonjulianl/tp/docs/DeveloperGuide.md

 * **DBMS** : Database Management System such as MySQL, Oracle, PSQL, MongoDB, etc.
 * **JAR** : Java Archive file format, which is typically used to aggregate many Java class files and associated metadata into one file for distribution.
-* **typical usage/searches** : Finding by keyword, name, medical histories, and any combination of the field manually.
+* **Typical usage/searches** : Finding by keyword, name, medical histories, and any combination of the field manually.
 * **Object-Oriented Paradigm** : programming paradigm that organizes software design around objects rather than functions and logic.
 For complete list of Features that OO design should have, please [visit this wikipedia page](https://en.wikipedia.org/wiki/Object-oriented_programming)